— Factually accurate and verified by Dr. Clayton J. Stitzel. Last updated on September 27, 2018.

 Summary of Scoliosis Facts

-Scoliosis is a neuro-muscular condition influenced by other factors, although it appears to be a bone condition.
+Idiopathic scoliosis appears to be primarily a neuro-hormonal condition that is driven by genetic predisposition and metabolic factors.
 The three-dimensional change in the spine's alignment — the curve — is a just a symptom of the condition.
 That is why this multi-factorial condition has challenged health care professionals worldwide for centuries.

-Scoliosis occurs most often in children age 10 to 14.
-Scoliosis is a broad term which may describe a spinal curve of 15 degrees or more than 50 degrees.
-The curve occurs at different points of the spine in each case, and may or may not tilt the pelvis.
+Scoliosis occurs most often in children age 10 to 14, affecting females 7 times more frequently than males.
+Scoliosis is a broad term which may describe a spinal curve of 10 degrees or higher.
+The curve occurs at different points of the spine in each case, but generally develops in one of four common curve patterns.
+It may or may not tilt the pelvis.

-The condition is progressive in most cases.
-We now know more about scoliosis and how to treat its symptoms now than ever before.
+The condition is progressive in many cases; however, we know more about scoliosis and how to treat its symptoms now than ever before.

-Scoliosis is caused by a miscommunication between the motor-sensory input and output from the upper trunk to the lower trunk.
+Idiopathic scoliosis seems to be caused by a miscommunication between the motor-sensory input and output from the upper trunk to the lower trunk.
 The brain doesn't get or give correct messages about the body's parts, position, and the strength needed for movement.
-That's why ScoliSMART™ Clinic doctors work to retrain the brain and muscles and nutritionally balance brain chemicals to reduce scoliosis curvature and progression.
+That's why ScoliSMART™ Clinic doctors work to retrain the brain and muscles and nutritionally balance neurotransmitter levels (chemicals in the brain that allow communication between brain and body) to help reduce scoliosis curvature and progression.

 Start Your Child's Scoliosis Treatment Today!